Tim Collins (band manager)

-Tim Collins is a businessman and band manager, most noted for being the American hard rock band Aerosmith’s manager from 1984-1996.
+Tim Collins is a businessman and band manager, most noted for being the American hard rock band Aerosmith's manager from 1984 until 1996.

 Personal history

-While students at St. Mary’s High School in Waltham, Massachusetts, Collins, on guitar, formed the band Valley Decision with John Voymus on keyboard, Kevin Wormsley on drums, and Bill Walsh on bass guitar.
+While students at St. Mary's High School in Waltham, Massachusetts, Collins, on guitar, formed the band Valley Decision with John Voymus on keyboard, Kevin Wormsley on drums, and Bill Walsh on bass guitar.
 The band was named after the Walt Whitman poem and competed in the Waltham Battle of the Bands.

 At 14, Collins joined the band Tax Free.
 He played guitar but also had responsibility for managing booking and finances.
-While in the band and going to school, Collins worked full-time as an salesman at Anderson-Little, a men’s clothing retailer, using his earnings to buy the band a sound system and a truck.
-In 1970, Tax Free replaced Collins as guitarist, telling him "you make a better manager than a guitarist,” and he became their manager.
+While in the band and going to school, Collins worked full-time as a salesman at Anderson-Little, a men's clothing retailer, using his earnings to buy the band a sound system and a truck.
+In 1970, Tax Free replaced Collins as guitarist, telling him "you make a better manager than a guitarist”, and he became their manager.

-Collins attended Bentley College in Waltham, Massachusetts, graduating with a degree in Organizational Behavior and Marketing.
+Collins attended Bentley College in Waltham, graduating with a degree in Organizational Behavior and Marketing.

 While continuing to manage Tax Free, Collins formed Bands Unlimited Productions to book local Boston talent playing area colleges and night clubs.
-In 1977, he signed The Fools, a young rock band.
+In 1977, he signed the Fools, a young rock band.

-In 1978, Collins moved to New York City to work for Castle Music Productions Inc., bringing The Fools as a client.
-Collins worked for artist manager Peter Casperson, known for his work with artists like Jonathan Edwards, Martin Mull, Orphan, and Duke and the Drivers.

-The Fools, supported by Castle Music’s greater resources, had two hits, “Psycho Chicken" and "It’s a Night for Beautiful Girls.”
-Shortly thereafter, EMI Records signed the band and put them on a U.S. tour with The Knack.
-After the tour, the band recorded their debut album, Sold Out,” in Miami.
+In 1978, Collins moved to New York City to work for Castle Music Productions Inc., bringing the Fools as a client.
+Collins worked for artist manager Peter Casperson.
+The Fools, supported by Castle Music's greater resources, had charting singles, "Psycho Chicken" and "It's a Night for Beautiful Girls".
+Shortly after, EMI Records signed the band and put them on a U.S. tour with the Knack.
+After the tour, the band recorded their debut album, Sold Out, in Miami.

-On April 1, 1979, Collins left Castle Music to start the Collins/Barrasso Agency, headquartered in Allston, MA.
+On April 1, 1979, Collins left Castle Music to start the Collins/Barrasso Agency, headquartered in Allston, Massachusetts.
 His partner was Steve Barrasso, whose tenure in a Boston band, Calamity Jane, was cut short by a lung condition.
 Barasso had convinced Collins to start their own business.

-The Collins/Barrasso Agency represented many New England-based regional recording artists, including Jonathan Edwards, who Collins met while at Castle Music and was famous for Sunshine; Aztec Two-Step; The James Montgomery Blues Band; Duke and the Drivers; and Orleans.
+The Collins/Barrasso Agency represented many New England–based regional recording artists, including Jonathan Edwards, whom Collins met while at Castle Music and was known for the song "Sunshine", Aztec Two-Step; the James Montgomery Blues Band, Duke and the Drivers; and Orleans.
 The agency also produced shows at colleges and larger concert venues throughout New England.